George Lois: Accolades

-Lois is the only person to have been inducted into all of the following; The Art Directors Hall of Fame, The One Club Creative Hall of Fame, with Lifetime Achievement Awards from the American Institute of Graphic Arts, the Society of Publication Designers, as well as having been the subject of an edition of the Master Series at the School of Visual Arts.
+Lois was the only person to have been inducted into all of the following: The Art Directors Hall of Fame, The One Club Creative Hall of Fame, with Lifetime Achievement Awards from the American Institute of Graphic Arts, the Society of Publication Designers, as well as having been the subject of an edition of the Master Series at the School of Visual Arts.
 He is also in the American Advertising Federation Hall of Fame.
 He and other notable advertising alumni of his era are the subject of the movie Art & Copy.

 In 2008, The Museum of Modern Art exhibited 32 of Lois's Esquire covers.

 Controversy

-Arguably the most shocking Esquire cover by Lois was the November 1970 issue, which had convicted murderer William Calley on the cover (with the caption "The Confessions of Lt.
+In the November 1970 Esquire issue, which had convicted murderer William Calley on the cover (with the caption "The Confessions of Lt.
 Calley", referring to his actions in the My Lai Massacre), in which he was depicted smiling in uniform while Vietnamese children were sitting on his lap.
-Lois told Calley of his Korean War experiences in getting him to do the cover like he wanted, stating “I won him over...and I said, ‘Calley, give me a big shiteating grin!’
+Lois told Calley of his Korean War experiences in getting him to do the cover like he wanted, stating "I won him over...and I said, 'Calley, give me a big shiteating grin!'
 And he did it.
-It ran and, I’m telling you, people went crazy in America.”
+It ran and, I'm telling you, people went crazy in America."

 Lois was accused multiple times of taking credit for others' ideas and for exaggerating his participation.

 On May 18, 2008, the New York Times published a correction of an April 27, 2008, review of a Lois art exhibition.
 In the correction, the Times stated that the "Think Small" Volkswagen ad campaign and the "I Want My Maypo" campaign were not created by George Lois.
 The correction identified Julian Koenig and Helmut Krone as the creators of the Volkswagen ad campaign, and John and Faith Hubley as the creators of the Maypo campaign, contradicting Lois's published claims of credit for these ad campaigns.

 The June 19, 2009, episode of This American Life featured a segment in which several of Lois's former associates claimed he took credit for ad campaigns, ad copy, and Esquire covers that were partially or wholly the work of others.
 The program contained interviews with Carl Fischer (the photographer who shot most of the Esquire covers, including some falsely claimed by Lois, such as the one of St. Patrick's Cathedral) and two of Lois's former partners, Julian Koenig and Fred Papert.
 The program, produced by Sarah Koenig, daughter of Julian Koenig, who interviewed her father, who in turn said...